 When should I dispute a total loss declaration?

-Insurance companies try to make their declarations correctly, but they do make mistakes.
-If you believe that your vehicle has been incorrectly declared totaled, you should dispute it with your auto insurer.
-You may not win the dispute, but it will ensure the company takes a closer look at your case.
+Insurance companies typically try to make their declarations correct the first time around, but mistakes are possible.
+If you believe that your vehicle has been incorrectly declared a total loss, you may choose to dispute it with your auto insurer.
+Although winning the dispute is not guaranteed, it could prompt your insurer to take another look at your case.

 What policies have total loss car insurance coverage?